Goodbye Anxiety & Tiredness? This Device Claims To Charge You Like A Mobile Phone

 Like many people, I feel noticeably sprightlier in sunnier climes.
 Yes, it may have something to do with the onslaught of Aperol Spritzes, but when the sun has got its hat on, I am indeed "hip hip hooray".
 Sadly, this means that the shorter, darker days of winter often wreak havoc on my mental and physical wellbeing.

-Combined with leading an incubated life (commute-work-commute-sleep), I rarely receive enough serotonin-boosting sunlight from October to March, which exacerbates my symptoms of SAD (seasonal affective disorder, a condition which affects one in three Brits).
+Combined with leading an incubated life (commute-work-commute-sleep), I rarely receive enough serotonin-boosting sunlight from October to March, which exacerbates my symptoms of SAD (seasonal affective disorder makes up 10% of all depression cases in Canada).
 Much like my doomed-to-wither houseplants, this leaves me feeling sluggish, lethargic and ready to reach into the snack drawer by mid-morning.

 Advertisement